DKHowell/dva-final-project/README.md

 In this sense, each restaurant dish should correspond 1:1 to a JSON file in the `recipe_search_data` directory.

-The **current issue** with the code is that when the **dish name** is not "clean" and contains junk words, the recipe API does not return any results.
-For this reason, Nana has not finished running the code through all the current scraped dish names.

 Below are examples of dish names that need cleaning up as they currently return 0 recipe results:
 - "08. virginia ham" -> remove the "08"
 - "03. vegetarian omelette peppers&comma; onions&comma; tomatoes and cheese" -> remove "03. and &comma and ;"